-Cordoba House president Imam Feisal Abdul Rauf, with an experienced team of instructors, trained a select group of 20 participants, 12 of whom will be receiving academic credit from Hartford Seminary.
+Cordoba House president, Imam Feisal Abdul Rauf, with an experienced team of instructors, trained a select group of 20 participants, 12 of whom received academic credit from Hartford Seminary.
 The workshops were divided into two parts: I. Leading Congregational Prayers and Delivering Effective Sermons, and II.
 Skills for Muslim Ritual Life.

 Joshua Salaam, Youth Director of the Adams Center in Virginia, and moderator Timur Yuskaev of Hartford Seminary, engaged attendees on the best practices and strategies for effectively writing and delivering khutbahs.
 Imam Zakir Ahmed, a current Hartford Seminary graduate student and New York City imam, along with Imam Feisal, instructed attendees on how to preside over Muslim life events such as Nikah (marriages), Janazah (funerals) and Aqeeqah (child naming).
 In addition, Cordoba House invited two guest instructors, Dr. Khalid Rehman, a senior medical Oncologist, and Erhan Yildirim, a Muslim funeral home director and official NYPD liaison officer, to engage attendees on lessons and experiences of end of life medical care and funeral and burial procedures.

-The workshops seek to enhance the capability of aspiring and emerging Muslim leaders to take ownership and responsibility to positively guide their communities.
-The program will continue over the course of one year until spring 2017.
-Future workshops include: A Practical Introduction For American Muslims To Understanding Shariah Law (Fall 2016), Leading With Islamic Spirituality (Spring 2017), and Engaging the Interfaith Community & the Media (Spring 2017).
+The workshops sought to enhance the capability of aspiring and emerging Muslim leaders to take ownership and responsibility to positively guide their communities.
+The program continued over the course of one year until spring 2017.
+Workshops included: A Practical Introduction For American Muslims To Understanding Shariah Law (Fall 2016), Leading With Islamic Spirituality (Spring 2017), and Engaging the Interfaith Community & the Media (Spring 2017).